|Kimkins worked better than Atkins -- but WHY?|

 The Kimkins Diet worked faster than Atkins did.

 At the time, the prevailing mantra among low-carb dieters was to "eat more fat."
-Whether you were brand new to low carb, holding water, or stalled, the advice was always the same: up your fat and keep your calories high.
+Whether you were brand new to low carb, holding water, or stalled, the advice was always the same: up your fat and keep your calories high, so you don't go into starvation mode.

-So, when Kimmer suddenly appeared on the scene at the Low Carb Friends forum recommending you do the Meat-and-Egg Fast that Dr. Atkins created in 1992, people were ripe for a better way.
+When Kimmer suddenly appeared on the scene at the Low Carb Friends forum recommending you do the Meat-and-Egg Fast that Dr. Atkins created in 1992 to see if you were overeating carbs, people were ripe for a better way.

 The Meat-and-Egg Fast is quite simple, really.
 For 3 to 7 days, you eat nothing but: